-Industrial Electricity/Electronics ROBOTICS AND AUTOMATED CONTROLS Short Certificate
+Industrial Electricity/Electronics ROBOTICS AND AUTOMATED CONTROLS Short Term Certificate

-This certificate is designed to provide skills in robotics, PLC's, and automated assembly systems.
+This short-term certificate is designed to provide skills in robotics, PLC's, and automated assembly systems.
 Students that earn this Certificate will have in-depth knowledge of FANUC robotics, Alana Bradley PLC's, and the integration of both through an automated work cell.
 They will also gain the skills needed to repair computer hardware and set up computer networks.
 Students will have the knowledge required to work as technicians in manufacturing facilities that use robotics and extensive automation.
+This certificate program is subject to Title IV credit to clock hour conversion.